Skip to content

 SystemParentFDA EventsDeathsDesign FlawsShare

-BSX is building toward integrated PFA + mapping: Opal HDx (rebranded RHYTHMIA) + FARAWAVE NAV, with Faraflex (single map+ablate catheter) in trials.
+BSX is building toward integrated PFA + mapping: Opal HDx + FARAWAVE NAV, with Faraflex (single map+ablate catheter) completing first cases Feb 2025 and Farapoint (focal PFA) FDA-approved Jan 2026.

 SectionWhat It Covers

-The PFA RacePer-procedure rates, investigation gaps, adoption trends
+The PFA RacePer-procedure rates, MANIFEST-US data, ADVENT 4-year, adoption trends

-The Mapping WarCARTO vs Affera, PFA class-wide risks, ASC strategy
+The Mapping WarCARTO vs Affera, CMS ASC rule, PFA class-wide risks

-Your PlaybookPortfolio assessment, what to fix, what to defend
+Your PlaybookPortfolio assessment, Omnypulse pilot, what to defend

 Battle CardsWhat to say and what not to say, by competitor